christophermancini/rainbow-six-bootcamp/content/basic-training/glossary.md

 ### Clearance Level
 ### CTU
 ### Drone

+A drone is a small remote controlled tactical vehicle used by operators to get intelligence on a fortified compound before breach.

 ### Lone Wolf

 Lone Wolf describes when a single operator attempts to play a [Terrorist Hunt]({{<ref "game-modes.md">}}) mission without the support of a team.
 The difficulty is the same as if they had their team with them.

+### Match

 ### Operator
 ### Rainbow